ajhanisch/ORDPRO/README.md

 - [x] Extract all functions and create individual module files to be called from main script
 - [ ] Implement a configuration file for settings
 - [x] Implement an undo function to remove results of previously ran sessions
+- [ ] Look at possibly reworking the functionality to a C# application with a true UI